Table Of Contents

 • Heavier than standard AKM rifles

-• Requires Yugo-specific furniture for replacements or upgrades
+• Requires Yugo-pattern furniture for upgrades

 Zastava M77